 - (c) The insurer's surplus, new capital, and the surplus note must total at least \$50 million, except for insurers writing residential property insurance covering only manufactured housing.
-The insurer's surplus, new capital, and the surplus note must total at least \$14 million for insurers writing only residential property insurance covering manufactured housing policies as provided in paragraph (a). - The insurer must commit to increase its writings of residential property insurance, including the peril of wind, and to meet meeting a minimum writing ratio of net written premium to surplus of at least 1:1 for the first calendar year after receiving the state funds or renegotiation of the surplus note, 1.5:1 for the second calendar year, and 2:1 for the remaining term of the surplus note.
-Alternatively, the insurer must meet a minimum writing ratio of gross written premium to surplus of at least 3:1 for the first calendar year after receiving the state funds or renegotiation of the surplus note, 4.5:1 for the second calendar year, and 6:1 for the remaining term of the surplus note.
+The insurer's surplus, new capital, and the surplus note must total at least \$14 million for insurers writing only residential property insurance covering manufactured housing policies as provided in paragraph (a). - residential property insurance, including the peril of wind, and to meet meeting a minimum writing ratio of net written premium to surplus of at least 1:1 for the first year after receiving the state funds, 1.5:1 for the second year, and 2:1 for the remaining term of the surplus note.
+Alternatively, the insurer must meet a minimum writing ratio of gross written premium to surplus of at least 3:1 for the first year after receiving the state funds, 4.5:1 for the second year, and 6:1 for the remaining term of the surplus note.
 The writing ratios, which shall be determined by the Office of Insurance Regulation and certified quarterly to the board.
-For this purpose, the term "premium" "net written premium means net written premium for residential property insurance in this state Florida, including the peril of wind, and "surplus" means the new capital and surplus note refers to the entire surplus of the insurer.
-An insurer that makes an initial application after July 1, 2008, must also commit to writing at least 15 percent of its net or gross written premium for new policies, not including renewal premiums, for policies 870297 taken out of Citizens Property Insurance Corporation, during each of the first 3 years after receiving the state funds in exchange for the surplus note, which shall be determined by the Office of Insurance Regulation and certified annually to the board.
-The office may determine that an insurer meets the requirement for taking policies out the corporation, by written notice to the board, upon a finding that the insurer made offers of coverage to policyholders of the corporation which would have resulted in meeting this requirement had the policyholders accepted the offer.
-The insurer must also commit to maintaining a level of surplus and reinsurance sufficient to cover in excess of its 1-in-100 year probable maximum loss, as determined by a hurricane loss model accepted by the Florida Commission on Hurricane Loss Projection Methodology, which shall be determined by the Office of Insurance Regulation and certified annually to the board.
-If the board determines that the insurer has failed to meet any of the requirements of this paragraph required ratio ${\color{red}is}\ \mathtt{not}\ \mathtt{maintained}\ \mathtt{during}\ \mathtt{the}\ \mathtt{term}\ \mathtt{of}\ \mathtt{the}\ \mathtt{surplus}\ \mathtt{note},\ \mathtt{the}\ \mathtt{board}$ may increase the interest rate, accelerate the repayment of interest and principal, or shorten the term of the surplus note, subject to approval by the Commissioner of Insurance of payments by the insurer of principal and interest as provided in paragraph (f).
+For this purpose, the term "premium" "net written premium"

-(e) If the requirements of this section are met, the board may approve an application by an insurer for funds in exchange for issuance of a surplus note, unless the board determines that the financial condition of the insurer and its business plan for writing residential property insurance in Florida places an 870297 unreasonably high level of financial risk to the state of nonpayment in full of the interest and principal.
+means net written premium for residential property insurance in 320 321 Florida, including the peril of wind, and "surplus" refers to the 322 amount of the state funds provided to the insurer in exchange for 323 the surplus note plus the amount of new capital contributed by 324 the insurer in order to obtain the state funds the entire surplus 325 of the insurer.
+The insurer must also commit to writing at least 326 15 percent of its net or gross written premium for new policies, 327 not including renewal premiums, for policies taken out of 328 Citizens Property Insurance Corporation, during each of the first 329 3 years after receiving the state funds in exchange for the 330 surplus note, which shall be determined by the Office of 331 Insurance Regulation and certified annually to the board.
+The 332 removal of such policies must result in a reduction in the 333 probable maximum loss in the account from which the policies are 334 removed.
+The insurer must also commit to maintaining a level of 335 surplus and reinsurance sufficient to cover in excess of its 1-336 in-100 year probable maximum loss, as determined by a hurricane 337 loss model accepted by the Florida Commission on Hurricane Loss 338 Projection Methodology, which shall be determined by the Office 339 of Insurance Regulation and certified annually the board.
+If the 340 board determines that the insurer has failed to meet any of the 341 requirements of this paragraph required ratio is not maintained during the term of the surplus note, the board may increase the 342 343 interest rate, accelerate the repayment of interest and 344 principal, or shorten the term of the surplus note, subject to approval by the Commissioner of Insurance of payments by the 345 346 insurer of principal and interest as provided in paragraph (f).
+347 If the requirements of this section are met, the board may approve an application by an insurer for funds in exchange for issuance of a surplus note, unless the board determines that the financial condition of the insurer and its business plan for writing residential property insurance in Florida places an unreasonably high level of financial risk to the state of nonpayment in full of the interest and principal.
 The board shall consult with the Office of Insurance Regulation and may contract with independent financial and insurance consultants in making this determination.